msillano/ms_symtools/MDexchange/README.md

 notes:

  - The use of MarkdownPad2 is mandatory: I have tested many MD editors, and the transformation MD->HTML is handled in different ways by different programs.
-As an extra, MarkdownPad2 offers an easy CSS management, even in the free version, which is useful for changing the look of the HTML output.
+As an extra, MarkdownPad2 offers a visible feedback with an easy CSS management, even in the free version, which is useful for changing the look of the HTML output.
+If you like, you can use a more feautured editor to edit the MD file (e.g. Notepad++) but it is mandatory to load in MarkdownPad2 the edited file to make the export to (X)HTML.

 --------------------------------------